3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

 be purely XML-encoded (using CityGML as encoding format with the version specified in the *feature type* settings, cf. :numref:`wfs_feature_type_settings_chapter`).
 In addition, the WFS can advertise the output format “application/json”.
-In this case, the response is delivered in CityJSON format.
-[9]_ CityJSON is a JSON-based encoding of a subset of the CityGML data model.
+In this case, the response is delivered in `CityJSON format <http://www.cityjson.org>`_.
+CityJSON is a JSON-based encoding of a subset of the CityGML data model.
 The 3DCityDB WFS supports version 0.6 of CityJSON.
 Note that the format is still under development.